9shahs9/sm/README.md

 5. MonthlyMessageMetrics can be broken down into two modules, 1) AveragePostLength and 2) MaxLengths, but as the processing is similar, thought I can save one more loop through the posts.
 6. Error Handling is not implemented to be production ready.
 7. Parameterize number of times posts api is going to be called.
+8. Code optimisations can be done, but in general a better approach will be delink the auth/post retreival process with computing metrics process.
+As an example once the posts are retreived, store them in MongoDB and write mongoDB nodejs scripts to do the aggregations and computations might be far more efficient.
 ===========================================================================================================